cea-hpc/fastiron/profiling/Fastiron/rayon-only/summaries.md

 ### Implementation

-1. Separated `Tallies` from `MonteCarloUnit`.
-This may be avoidable since reference to tallies are now immutable & they are updated using atomics.
-2. Removed cross-section cache-ing from `MonteCarloUnit`.
-This was done to make the structure read-only.
-3. `Balance` structure now uses only `AtomicU64`.
-This allows us to get rid of unecessary locks on thetallies.
-4. Scalar flux computations now uses generic atomics from the [`atomic`][1] crate.
-5. Mutex are used for extra container and send queue accesses.
+1. Mutex are used for extra container and send queue accesses.
 Those do not seem avoidable, so minimizing lock-time should be the objective.

-Some of these changes worsen the sequential performances, most importantly the cache removal.
+2. Cross-section cache-ing now uses generic atomics from the [`atomic`][1] crate.
+3. Scalar flux computations now uses generic atomics from the [`atomic`][1] crate.
+4. `Balance` structure now uses only `AtomicU64`.
+This allows us to get rid of unnecessary locks on the tallies.

 ## Scaling